tableau/connector-plugin-sdk/docs/run-taco.md

 Package signature verification failed during connection creation.
 ```

-that the connector couldn't be verified.
-This can be because the connector is unsigned, or that the certificate's trust chain does not link bck to a trusted certificate authority.
+the connector couldn't be verified.
+This can be because the connector is unsigned, or because the certificate's trust chain does not link back to a trusted certificate authority.

 For more information about signing a .taco file, see [Package and Sign Your Connector for Distribution]({{ site.baseurl }}/docs/package-sign) and [Signature Verification Log Entries]({{ site.baseurl }}/docs/log-entries)